 Walt Disney World’s Polynesian Village Resort

-Just across Seven Seas Lagoon from the Magic Kingdom is Disney’s Polynesian Village Resort, beloved by many not only for the great food you can find at ‘Ohana and Kona Cafe, but also for being the sole Disney World Resort serving Dole Whips!
+Just across Seven Seas Lagoon from the Magic Kingdom is Disney’s Polynesian Village Resort, beloved by many not only for the great food you can find at ‘Ohana and Kona Cafe, but also for being one of very few Disney World Resorts serving Dole Whips!

 Head over to Pineapple Lanai (you’ll find it outdoors just outside Captain Cook’s in the Great Ceremonial House — the former home to Dole Whip at the Polynesian) and you’ll discover a charming outdoor covered seating area where you can enjoy your Dole Whip with a view of Cinderella Castle in the distance.

-Pineapple Lanai typically closes one hour after the Magic Kingdom fireworks spectacular, “Wishes.”
+Pineapple Lanai typically closes one hour after the Magic Kingdom fireworks spectacular “Happily Ever After.”

 Annual Festivals: Walt Disney World’s Epcot